-TUCSON, AZ – A jury failed to convict No More Deaths volunteer Scott Warren today in Tucson.
-Dr. Warren was charged with two counts of felony harboring and one count of felony conspiracy for his humanitarian aid work in Ajo, Arizona.
-The jury was split with 8 in favor of acquittal and 4 against.
+A hung jury failed to convict No More Deaths volunteer Scott Warren on June 11 on two counts of felony harboring and one count of felony conspiracy related to his humanitarian aid work in Ajo, Arizona.

-Dr. Warren has received an outpouring of support from communities and faith leaders across the globe.
-United Nations experts urged authorities to drop charges against Dr. Warren, arguing that “providing humanitarian aid is not a crime.”
+Dr. Warren has received an outpouring of support from communities, elected officials, human rights defenders, and faith leaders across the globe.
+United Nations experts and fifteen US Senators urged the Department of Justice to drop charges against Dr. Warren, arguing that “providing humanitarian aid should never be a crime.”

 TUCSON, AZ: On Sunday, May 5th, No More Deaths launched a search and rescue mission in the West Desert outside of Ajo, AZ, resulting in the ultimate recovery of four sets of human remains.
 The remains were encountered in the Growler Valley, the same valley in which Dr. Scott Warren was issued as citation for leaving water in summer 2017.
 Dr. Warren has been on trial the past two days and continuing into today for charges related to that incident